Canning Raspberries How to Can Raspberries to Preserve Raspberries for Storage

 Prepare desired syrup, allowing 1 to 1 1/2 cups for each quart.

 Select a syrup to suit the sweetness of the fruits to be canned - and the sweetness level you prefer.
 Measure the desired amount of sugar and water into a saucepan.
-Bring to boiling, keep warm.
+Bring to a boil, then keep warm.

 For very light syrup, use 1 cup of sugar with 4 cups of water to yield 4 1/2 cups of syrup.